tangrams/tangram-docs/pages/Lights-Overview.md

 *This is the conceptual overview for Tangram's lighting system.
 For technical reference, see the [Lights page](lights.md).*

+A Tangram map is a 3D scene, containing 3D objects constructed from your map data.
+The colors of those objects are taken from the [color](draw.md) declarations in your [scene file](Scene-file.md), but the way those colors appear may be modified by _lights_.
+(If no lights are defined, the colors will be displayed on the map with no modifications.)

 Tangram uses a common computer graphics lighting system, in which **light** from light sources interacts with **materials** defined on objects.
 We have implemented a number of *light types* including *point lights*, *directional lights*, and *ambient lights*.

 First, a bit about *light components*.